Department of Psychology

 PSYC 31100 Behavioral Neuroscience (LA)

 Study of the anatomical structures and biochemical and physiological processes that affect and mediate the emotional, psychological, and behavioral states of the organism.
-Prerequisites: PSYC 20200, PSYC 20700, BIOL 20600, BIOL 22700, or SLPA 21200.
+Prerequisites: One 200 level PSYC course (excluding PSYC 20700), BIOL 20600, BIOL 22700, or SLPA 21200.
 (F,S,Y)

 Attributes: 2A, NS, PSBS